M2-branes, Higher Form Symmetries and 1-Gerbes: Higher form symmetries of the bosonic M2-brane

 where the Hodge dual is evaluated with respect to the induced metric given in \eqref{induced}, with $\Lambda=1$.
 Following the standard analysis for HFS(p), we reinterpret \eqref{EQ DE MOVIMIENTO POLYAKOV} and \eqref{EQ DE BIANCHI MEMBRANA} as the conservation law of higher currents.
 For this case, we have the following set of currents, symmetries,

-The sub-index $m$ and $w$ denote \textit{monopole} and \textit{winding} currents, respectively.
+The sub-index $m$ and $ w$, in the case when the target space is compact and the associated the currents are $J_m^r$, $J_w^r$ they denote \textit{monopole} and \textit{winding} currents, respectively.
 The precise meaning will become evident soon.
 They are associated with the HFS(0) and HFS(1), respectively.
 These $p-$form currents are conserved by construction.
 This global symmetry can be seeing as generated by the topological operator built as:

 where $\mathcal{Q}$ is a closed 1-submanifold of $\Sigma_3$, i.e. compact without boundary.
 One can observe that we have restricted to the compact sector since it is the only one that generates the non-trivial $U(1)$ symmetries.
 When there are non-trivial cycles in the compact sector of the target space, the embedding maps onto the compact sector can be interpreted as angular variables.
-Since the shift defines an abelian group it is homomorphic to a $U(1)$ group whose parameter is $\beta$ and it is associated to the \textit{winding} of the membrane on the compact sector of the target space.
+Since the shift defines an abelian group isomorphic to a $U(1)$ group whose parameter is $\beta$ and it is associated to the \textit{winding} of the membrane on the compact sector of the target space.
 The other topological operator associated to \eqref{EQ DE MOVIMIENTO POLYAKOV} is the following one

 where $\mathcal{N}$ is a closed 2 submanifold of $\Sigma_3$.
-From \eqref{EQ DE MOVIMIENTO POLYAKOV} we conclude that $\star dX^r$ is a closed two-form which can be interpreted as the curvature of a one-form connection on $\Sigma_3$ associated to a principal $U(1)$-bundle.
+From \eqref{EQ DE MOVIMIENTO POLYAKOV} we conclude that $\star dX^r$ is a closed two-form which, when its periods are integers, they can be interpreted as the curvature of a one-form connection on $\Sigma_3$ associated to a principal $U(1)$-bundle.
 We call it briefly a \textit{monopole} $U(1)$ bundle. $\alpha$ is the parameter associated to this $U(1)$ symmetry.

-The operators defined in \eqref{OPERADORES DE M2 BRANA WINDING SIN B} y \eqref{OPERADORES DE M2 BRANA SIN B} naturally act on the states of the theory.
-These operators are topological for the cobordism group \(\Omega_0 \).
-The equations of motion \eqref{EQ DE MOVIMIENTO POLYAKOV} and \eqref{EQ DE BIANCHI MEMBRANA} hold on the worldvolume of the membrane $\Sigma_3$, hence they are also valid on all the equivalence classes of the submanifolds \( \mathcal{N} \) and \( \mathcal{Q} \), given by \( \Omega_0 \).
+The operators defined in \eqref{OPERADORES DE M2 BRANA WINDING SIN B} and \eqref{OPERADORES DE M2 BRANA SIN B} naturally act on the states of the theory.
+These operators are topological.
+The equations of motion \eqref{EQ DE MOVIMIENTO POLYAKOV} and \eqref{EQ DE BIANCHI MEMBRANA} hold on the worldvolume of the membrane $\Sigma_3$, hence they are also valid on the submanifolds $\mathcal{N}$ and $\mathcal{Q}$.
 The action of these operators is trivial unless the submanifolds $\mathcal{Q}$ and $\mathcal{N}$ are non-trivial cycles, and the associated 1- and 2-forms are harmonic forms.

 The global symmetries of M2-brane are

 Where each sector corresponds to the \textit{winding} and \textit{monopole} contribution, respectively.
 They are associated to dual currents in 3D in the sense of \cite{Martin:1994np}.